eudoxia0/eudoxia0.github.io/article/_posts/2023-02-21-design-austral-compiler.md

    produces a reliably structured message for the end-to-end tests or for clients to parse the errors if they want to.

+1. **Separate Compilation:** this will likely involve significant refactoring, but it will allow large programs to be compiled effectively by allowing compilation to happen in parallel and to pick up where it left off.

 [i7]: https://ganelson.github.io/inform-website/